-All new students are invited to preregister for music ensembles and lessons, and follow up with a placement audition on August 25 and 26, to confirm or modify registrations.
-Performance Studies, MUS 3500-3730 (2 credits), are private lessons available to all (a \$350 fee for this course is added to your tuition).
+All new students are invited to join/register for any of our music ensembles.
+Please register and plan to attend the new student placement auditions and first class meetings to confirm or modify your registration.
+You may also register for Individual music lessons: MUS 3500-3730 (2 credits, \$350 fee added to your tuition bill).